 Man arrested after S$16,900 taken from VivoCity restaurant

-SINGAPORE: A 34-year-old man has been arrested after a safe containing about S$16,900 in cash was taken from a restaurant in VivoCity.
+SINGAPORE: A 43-year-old man has been arrested after a safe containing about S$16,900 in cash was taken from a restaurant in VivoCity.

 The police said they were alerted to a case of housebreaking at 8.40am on Monday (Aug 26).